-Hopefully after this article you would have enough info to make up your own mind about the subject.
+Hopefully, after this article, you would have enough info to make up your own mind about the subject.

 Majority of Retail Traders never become profitable

-Statistics show that majority of retail traders never succeed in trading.
+Statistics show that the majority of retail traders never succeed in trading.
 There is a rumour going around in the forex industry which claims that only 5% of retail traders are consistently profitable.

 We are not sure about the validity and accuracy of that 5% number.
 However, even if it was just partly true, that is a scary number.
 From our experience, we think that number is a bit small, but still close to accurate.